 With a vast experience in teaching drums and percussion as well as arranging music for contemporary ensembles I believe I would be an asset to any school music department.
 I have demonstrated these abilities at many schools but in particular Claremont College where I coordinated and arranged the charts for their Contemporary Music Program over the last 3 years.
 This resulted in complete chart packs for the students covering the full range of musical styles needed to perform in a commercially viable band.
 My teaching style is hands-on and contextually based education drawing on my wealth of knowledge from playing professionally over 30 years.

-Other skill-sets include Audio Engineering in both studio and live settings, Graphic Design and Multimedia in particular lesson plans involving band posters, marketing, and social media.
+Other skill-sets include Audio Engineering in both studio and live settings, Graphic Design and Multimedia in particular lesson plans involving band posters, marketing, filming drum covers for YouTube, and social media.

 I have strong beliefs in literacy through music education.
 My contemporary music teaching relies heavily on the use of charts in all their forms (fully transcribed, guide, chord, head) and I have produced various hand-outs for teaching students with little reading ability how to follow these charts and also how to write their own.